 We have a strong financial foundation and involve our shareholders adequately in the Company’s success.
 We want to continue this profit-oriented dividend policy in the future and distribute an annual dividend of 80 % to 90 % of underlying net income.
 At the same time, we adhere to the targeted leverage factor of 1.5 to 2.5.
 It indicates the level of netdebt in relation to LTM recurring EBITDA - i.e. the EBITDA adjusted for non-recurring items that the ProSiebenSat.1 Group has generated in the last twelve months (LTM = last twelve months).

-At the Annual General Meeting on May 12, 2017, the shareholders of ProSiebenSat.1 Media SE Executive Board and Supervisory Board intend to propose to the Annual General Meeting a dividend payment of EUR 1.90 per common share for the financial year 2016 (previous year: EUR 1.80).
-This corresponds to a total payout of EUR 435 million and a payout ratio of 84.7% of the Group’s underlying net income (calculated on the basis of 228.8m shares entitled to a dividend; 4.2m treasury shares are not entitled to a dividend).
+At the Annual General Meeting on May 12, 2017, the shareholders of ProSiebenSat.1 Media SE resolved to distribute a dividend of EUR 1.90 per share for the financial year 2016 (previous year: EUR 1.80).
+This corresponds to a total payout of EUR 435 million and a payout ratio of 84.7 % of the Group’s underlying net income and thus is in line with our communicated dividend policy.

 The effective dividend date is the date of the Annual General Meeting.
 Thus, all common shareholders who own ProSiebenSat.1 shares on this date are entitled to a dividend.
 The dividend will be disbursed from the third working day after the Annual General Meeting onwards.